hytechclub/py-201/Flask/FlaskBasics.md

 [Flask](https://flask.palletsprojects.com/en/1.1.x/foreword/) is a Python web framework - a tool for creating web applications with Python.
 Read through some of the basic concepts to become familiar with them.

 ## Flask Boiler-Plate and Replit
 When creating a new Python project on [Replit](https://replit.com), it is possible to load some Flask boiler-plate code.
-Running that code will spin up a webserver.
+Running that code will spin up a web server.
 Replit hosts the server and navigates to the website.
-It looks like [this](https://replit.com/@JosephMaxwell/FlaskBoilerPlate#main.py):
+It looks like [this](https://replit.com/@HylandOutreach/FlaskBoilerPlate):

 ![](Assets/FlaskExampleReplit.png)